angular/angular/aio/content/guide/component-overview.md

 ## Specifying a component's CSS selector

 Every component requires a CSS _selector_.
 A selector instructs Angular to instantiate this component wherever it finds the corresponding tag in template HTML.
 For example, consider a component, `hello-world.component.ts` that defines its selector as `app-hello-world`.
-This selector instructs angular to instantiate this component any time the tag, `<app-hellow-world>` in a template.
+This selector instructs angular to instantiate this component any time the tag, `<app-hello-world>` in a template.

 To specify a component's selector, add a `selector` statement to the `@Component` decorator.